QuestNPC/NLP-Project/README.md

 You can run demo with GUI from by running interface.py

+dataAnalysis.py contains code to accompish tasks regarding word similarity datamuseSentence.py contains code to accompish tasks on using datamuse on sentences sentenceAnalysis.py code to accompish tasks using other methods to evaluate sentence similarity interface.py contains code for demo GUI

 References
 ==========
 PANCHENKO, A. (2012). sim-eval: A tool for evaluation of semantic similarity measures. https://github.com/alexanderpanchenko/sim-eval